-Tobacco is the most commonly used substance among pregnant women, with approximately 16% of pregnant women in the United States smoking cigarettes.
-Nearly 9% of pregnant women drink alcohol, while approximately 6% use illicit drugs.
+Tobacco is one of the most commonly used substances among pregnant women in the United States, with 8.4% smoking cigarettes.
+Nearly 11% of pregnant women drink alcohol, while approximately 8.4% use illicit drugs.
 Polysubstance use is common among pregnant women, contributing to poor outcomes for mothers and babies.